 Insurers are asked to submit TME data on the following schedule.
-Please note that for the CY 2022 data collection process, each insurer will submit one year of data for this benchmark data collection cycle: CY 2022.
-The CY 2022 data will be submitted for the first time, and there is no longer a data refresh for previously-submitted CY 2021 data.
-The due date for all data is October 1, 2023.
-The later due date of October 1 is intended to allow for more complete and accurate data (for example, more claims payment run-out).
+Please note that for the CY 2022 data collection process, each insurer will submit two years of data for this benchmark data collection cycle: CY 2022 and CY 2023.
+The CY 2023 data will be submitted for the first time, but the CY 2022 will be final data that will replace the CY 2022 data submitted as part of last year's data collection process.
+The due date for all data is September 13, 2024.